 Step 4: Account for withholdings

-Find your employee's filing status, locate their income range in the table, and it shows the withholding amount per pay period.
-Remember: withholding is just an estimate to get close to what they'll actually owe come tax time.
+States provide withholding tables or percentage-method formulas that factor in deductions, exemptions, filing status, and allowances depending on the state.
+Find your employee's filing status, locate their income range, and the table shows the withholding amount per pay period.
+Withholding is an estimate designed to get close to what they'll actually owe at tax time, not an exact number.

 Step 5: Adjust for credits and deductions